Overview

 Other Conferences

 Journal Clubs are held monthly.
 Residents discuss and debate timely journal articles and their implications to our patients.
-Morbidity and Mortality cases are presented by Third year residents.
-Our intensive care colleagues join us twice monthly for ICU teaching rounds and for ICU M & M discussions.
+Morbidity and Mortality (M&M) cases are presented by third year residents.
+Our intensive care colleagues join us twice monthly for ICU teaching rounds and for ICU M&M discussions.

 Educational Resources

-All Residents receive the MKSAP Board Review course material during their intern year and have access to the Decker curriculum and question bank.
+All residents receive the MKSAP Board Review course material during their intern year, ACP Board Review, and the Decker curriculum and question bank.
 Residents also have in-person and online access to the Goldblatt Medical Library, 24 hours a day.
-All the computers at Cleveland Clinic Florida, as well as the provided iPhone, have internet access which allows access to UpToDate, MDConsult, Access Medicine, PubMed, etc., as well as a variety of full text resources.
+All the computers at Cleveland Clinic in Florida, as well as the provided iPhone, have internet access which allows access to UpToDate, MDConsult, Access Medicine, PubMed, etc., as well as a variety of full text resources.

 Board Pass Rate

-Our residents at Cleveland Clinic Florida have proven to be among the best physicians in the country.
-Our overall ABIM exam-passing rate is 100% for the last 9 years, and our residents consistently score in the top 80% nationally on the ACP In-Training Exam.
+Our residents at Cleveland Clinic in Florida have proven to be among the best physicians in the country.
+Our overall ABIM exam-passing rate is 100% for the last 10 years, and our residents consistently score in the top 80% nationally on the ACP In-Training Exam.

 Applications